OpenGene/fastp/README.md

 The sequence distribution of trimmed adapters can be found at the HTML/JSON reports.

 # per read cutting by quality score
-`fastp` supports per read sliding window cutting by evaluate the mean quality scores in the sliding window, which is similar with how `Trimmomatic` does, but `fastp` is much faster.
+`fastp` supports per read sliding window cutting by evaluating the mean quality scores in the sliding window. `fastp` continues to trim all the bases in a window if the window's mean quality is below the threshold set by `-M, --cut_mean_quality`, and then moves to the next window.
+When `fastp` meets a window with mean quality above the threshold, it stops.
 This function is disabled by default, to enable it, you can specify either or both of:
-* `-5, --cut_by_quality5`              enable per read cutting by quality in front (5'), and trim leading N bases.
+* `-5, --cut_by_quality5`              enable per read cutting by quality in front (the window moves from 5' to the center), and trim leading N bases.
-* `-3, --cut_by_quality3`              enable per read cutting by quality in tail (3'), and trim trailing N bases.
+* `-3, --cut_by_quality3`              enable per read cutting by quality in tail (the window moves from 3' to the center), and trim trailing N bases.

 Please be noted that `--cut_by_quality5` will interfere deduplication for both PE/SE data, and `--cut_by_quality3` will interfere deduplication for SE data, since the deduplication algorithms rely on the exact matchment of coordination regions of the grouped reads/pairs.